czazian/anime-explorer/README.md

 1 Sep 2025

 ## Message From Repo Owner
 Hi, this is a repo that I used to learn ReactJS for Frontend.
-Backend using Spring Boot Currently, this app is under development started from 1 Sep 2025.
+Backend using Spring Boot.
+Currently, this app is under development started from 1 Sep 2025.

 ## Technology Stacks Used:
 - ReactJS